Distributional It\^o's Formula and Regularization of Generalized Wiener Functionals: Auxiliary Lemmas

 where $ c_{0} = c_{0}(p^{\prime}, q, r) > 0 $ is a constant independent of $t$.
 We easily have $ \Vert ( \phi \partial_{k} f) (X_{t}) \Vert_{p^{\prime}} \leqslant \vert \phi \vert_{\infty} \Vert ( \partial_{k} f) (X_{t}) \Vert_{p^{\prime}} $ and

 where $p^{\prime\prime} := q(p-1)$.
 Thus we have obtained

 Similarly, we have

-for some constant $c_{0}>0$, independent of $t$.
+for some constant $c_{0}^{\prime}>0$, independent of $t$.

 (b) We will write $\varepsilon := \sqrt{t}$ in the sequel.
 We shall give estimates for each factors in (\ref{4factors}) and (\ref{4factors'}), though the proof is presented in the next step.
-Note that for the last factor in both, there exists $c_{3}, c_{3}^{\prime}, K > 0$ such that
+Note that for the last factors in (\ref{4factors}) and (\ref{4factors'}), there exists $c_{3}, c_{3}^{\prime}, K > 0$ such that

 Let $p \in (1,\infty)$ anew be arbitrary.
-Then for (\ref{4factors}), we shall prove
+To see (\ref{4factors}), we shall prove

 On the other hand, for (\ref{4factors'}), we shall prove